 A remote sync solution for iOS and Linux: Git and Working Copy

-How to set up a cross-platform cloud sync solution for working anywhere using Git on iOS.
+How to set up a cross-platform solution for working with Git on iOS.linux git

 - iA Writer app ($8.99 one-time purchase for iOS, also available on Mac, Windows, and Android)

 Here are the steps to setting up that I’ll walk you through in this article.